My Approach to Brand Strategy

 4. Calibrate voice and tone

-Voice isn’t decoration.
-It’s how a brand signals trust.
-I help define tone boundaries and language patterns so communication stays consistent — whether on a homepage, in an ad, or inside a proposal.
+Voice is how a brand signals trust.
+I help define tone boundaries and language patterns so communication stays consistent, whether on a homepage, in an ad, or inside a proposal.

 5. Deploy with cohesion